MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 By default, learners can jump to any lesson or practice quiz throughout a course freely.
 But there are often when you may need learners to go through the course items in a sequence.
 This setting will allow you to restrict lesson ordering when creating or editing a course.
 This ensures that Learners can only consume lessons in sequence.
 Skipping will not be permitted.

-However, setting sequencing paths across courses is not currently supported on our platform.
+However, setting sequencing paths across courses is not currently supported on the platform.
 Example: You can force users to complete Course A before Course B is enabled for consumption.
-Currently, this is something we have on our product roadmap.
+Currently, this is something we have on the product roadmap.

 ### Is there any limit to the Categories and Courses that the administrator can create or upload?